IFB Gaming

 Understanding the Triple Bottom Line (TBL)

-The Triple Bottom Line (TBL) is a framework for evaluating organizational performance based on three interconnected dimensions: social, environmental, and financial.
+The Triple Bottom Line (TBL) is a framework for evaluating organisational performance based on three interconnected dimensions: social, environmental, and financial.
 Developed by John Elkington in 1994, the TBL concept proposes that businesses should not only measure their success based on financial profits (the “bottom line”) but also consider their impacts on people (social) and the planet (environmental).

 1. People: At the heart of the TBL is a commitment to social responsibility.
 Businesses are recognising the importance of fostering positive relationships with employees, customers, and the broader community.
 From fair labour practices to community engagement initiatives, the People aspect of the TBL acknowledges the profound impact businesses can have on individuals and society.

 2. Planet: Acknowledging environmental sustainability is a crucial component of the TBL.
 Companies are increasingly adopting eco-friendly practices, reducing their carbon footprint, and incorporating sustainable sourcing and manufacturing processes.
-The Planet aspect recognizes that a healthy business environment is intertwined with a healthy global environment.
+The Planet aspect recognises that a healthy business environment is intertwined with a healthy global environment.

 3. Profit: While the TBL expands the scope of business considerations, it doesn’t neglect the financial bottom line.
 Profit remains a crucial factor, but within the TBL framework, it is viewed in conjunction with social and environmental impacts.
 Businesses are encouraged to find a harmonious balance where financial success aligns with positive contributions to society and the environment.